‘Engineering Software Products: a introduction to modern software engineering’ will be published by Pearson Education in April 2019.

 Since I started writing software in the 1970s, software engineering has changed out of all recognition.
 In the early days of the discipline, all software was developed in software projects, mostly for governments and large companies.
 The client specified their requirements, which were often lacking in a number of ways, and the software was developed by a separate company or group.
 This project oriented approach dominated software engineering for more than 30 years.

 However, the world has changed.
-While large-scale complex systems are still developed using a project-based approach, we mostly use software products for work and leisure.
+Large-scale complex systems are still developed using a project-based approach, we mostly use software products for work and leisure.
 These are not developed in the same way as projects so many project-based software techniques are inapplicable.
-Yet, most software engineering textbooks (including my own text, now in the 10th edition) adopt a project-based approach that doesn’t reflect the way that software products are developed.
+Yet, most software engineering textbooks (including my own text, now in the 10th edition) still adopt a project-based approach.

 Books, like software, always contain bugs.
 I’ve included a list of known typos and other errors on the Errata page.